 Extremely similar in specification to the 50 Summicron, the ZM Planar is an appealing alternative.
 I’ve shot this quite a bit and it’s a great lens.
 Overall performance is as good or better than the Summicron – contrast is comparable, resolution too, but dropping off more predictably across the frame.
 It’s a lot less susceptible to flare.
 There’s a little bit more colour fringing though, which can be distracting.
 Ergonomics are better but construction is slightly less refined.
 You also lose the slide out hood.
 It’s slightly lighter and has 10 aperture blades instead of 8.
 Objectively it’s hard to recommend the Summicron, especially considering the price difference.
 The price to performance ratio of the Planar is simply put exceptional.
 Still having both I consistently gravitate towards the Summicron – to my eye it simply renders subtly more beautifully even if the difference is very slight.

-I’ve shot this lens a lot, though have not gotten around to reviewing it yet.
 From a pure specifications standpoint the Sonnar seems like a no-brainer against the Summicron.
 It’s smaller, lighter but faster and cheaper.
 It’s well made, has better ergonomics, is less susceptible to flare and renders even more beautifully than the Summicron.
 However digging a bit deeper reveals a few issues.
 The Sonnar is an odd lens – it’s more or less a re-release of a design from the 1930’s giving it clear strengths, but also a few equally pronounced drawbacks.
 Resolution is lower than on the Summicron, but the biggest issue is that focus accuracy is affected by focus shift depending on aperture.
 This can make the lens a bit temperamental in use.
 The 0.9m MFD vs 0.7m on most other contemporary lenses is also frustrating at times.
 Still to me its strengths outweigh these weaknesses by far and for my tastes it’s my new favourite 50mm lens.
 Still it’s not for everyone and the Summicron or Planar are objectively easier recommendations.

 It’s hard to unreservedly recommend the Summicron 50 V as a great purchase.
 Lower priced options equal or even surpass it on an objective level.
 Still I find it hard to beat.
 I’m occasionally frustrated by some of the ergonomics and it flares more often than I’d like.
 However beyond that it’s practically perfect – the performance is excellent while still offering beautiful rendering.
 The small size, great construction and clever hood design rounds out the offering.